Change : An Opportunity to Make a Difference

 Change is difficult.
 Wouldn't you agree?
 Sometimes, you are blindsided by an unexpected event, and what do you do?
 The car breaks down on the way to a dentist appointment, you lose your job right smack dab in the middle of planning a wedding for your daughter or your child gets sick, and you have to miss a day of work.
 These events indeed weren't in the plan for the month, much less the week or the day.
 Perhaps it's a more subtle change in that you instigated it, like leaving your corporate job to start a business.
 Whatever the event requiring change is, you will have to alter some part of your life to accommodate it, and one of two choices is required: evolve or attempt to remain the same.

-I recently partnered with a firm that does executive-level coaching for medium to large size companies.
-Although I have been a business owner for 21 plus years, I learned a few valuable lessons.
-One is that I value autonomy, and the other is that I know the importance of collaborations.
-The idea behind partnering up with this firm is that I am able to expand my reach, work more in leadership, and have an opportunity to grow with an established group of people sharing a similar vision as mine.
+I recently partnered with a firm that does executive-level coaching for medium to large-size companies.
+Although I have been a business owner for 21-plus years, I learned a few valuable lessons.
+One is that I value autonomy, and the other is that I know the importance of collaboration.
+The idea behind partnering up with this firm is that I am able to expand my reach, work more in leadership, and have an opportunity to grow with an established group of people who share a similar vision as mine.